 Key stat: Powers apps processing millions in transactions

-Bubble offers the most powerful no-code platform for building sophisticated web applications.
-Product leaders use it to create production-ready SaaS products without traditional development.
+Bubble offers extensive customization for building sophisticated web applications.
+Product leaders use it to create production-ready SaaS products, though the platform's flexibility often requires hiring experts to optimize performance.

 Pros: